 A soft, cake-like cookie that is full of pumpkin spice.
 These soft pumpkin cookies are not like your typical chewy cookie.
 Instead, they are soft and cakey, like a perfect muffin top.

 I’ve been diving into the fall baking season this year with a lot of pumpkin recipes.
-In the past, my fall baking projects have included flavors like apple (these apple cider donuts are a favorite) and maple (I highly recommend these maple pecan sticky buns).
-This year, however, I decided to test out pumpkin and immediately fell in love with this orange squash.
+In the past, my fall baking projects have included recipes like these apple cider donuts and maple pecan sticky buns.
+This year, however, I decided to go pumpkin crazy and created several pumpkin-based recipes, including these exceptionally delicious soft pumpkin cookies.

-These old fashioned soft pumpkin cookies are a great holiday baking project or gift to give to friends and family.
-The cookies are full of fall flavor and don’t need any extra chilling time, which makes them perfect for last-minute gifting needs.
-I’ve added in a simple maple glaze to make these cookies stand out amongst the other holiday cookies, but it’s entirely optional.
+These old fashioned soft pumpkin cookies are a great holiday baking project or gift for friends and family.
+The cookies are full of fall flavors and don’t need any extra chilling time, which makes them perfect for last-minute gifting needs.
+I’ve added a simple maple glaze to make them stand out amongst the other holiday cookies, but it’s entirely optional.

 Since these easy pumpkin cookies don’t require any chilling, you can preheat your oven to 350ºF and prepare your baking sheets before you mix up the dough.

-The cookies taste great on their own, but if you want to make them extra special I highly recommend topping them with a maple glaze.
+The cookies taste great on their own, but if you want to make them extra special I highly recommend topping them with this maple glaze.
 The maple flavor complements the pumpkin perfectly.

 These soft pumpkin cookies are the fluffiest pumpkin cookies I’ve ever tasted.
-With a cake-like texture, they resemble a muffin top with a maple glazed topping that just melts in your mouth.
-When making lists this holiday season, be sure to add this recipe to your baking list as it’s one you don’t want to miss out on!
+With a cake-like texture, they resemble a muffin top with a maple glazed topping.
+When making your baking list this upcoming fall, be sure to add this recipe.

 - 2 1/4 cups (310g) all-purpose flour